What are Design Research Types and Applications?

 Before jumping to explore the main three types of design research, it is vital to clarify the design research practice in the corporate context in general.
 While some companies apply research intensively (research-based design practice), others just depend on secondary research done by others.
 Therefore, some premises need to be clarified regarding the clarified about this relation:

 As a designer, you start any design project by exploration.
-We start by a client brief and conduct field research to understand the design problem and the target user.
-Visual research presents another aspect of our research to explore different ideas.
+We start with a client brief and conduct field research to understand the design problem and the target user.
+Visual research presents another aspect of our research, which explores different ideas.

 In some projects, designers receive briefs or jump directly into the development of ideas.
-This does not mean absence of the research element.
-It is simply because research was conducted in an earlier stage of previous project.
-Then, the current designer just apply what was found.
-You may notice that practice micro- or small-size design studios where they focus only on the exclusion of the creative briefs rather than contributing in forming one.
+This does not mean an absence of the research element.
+It is simply because the research was conducted in an earlier stage of a previous project.
+Then, the current designer just applied what was found.
+You may notice that they practice micro- or small-size design studios where they focus only on the exclusion of the creative briefs rather than contributing to forming one.

-Design and research may not be conducted with the same person
+Design and research may not be conducted by the same person

-Another premise to highlight is that, the person who conduct the research may not be the same person who develop the design solution.
+Another premise to highlight is that the person who conducts the research may not be the same person who develops the design solution.
 Within the team, the research could be conducted by the marketing team or others.

-As we will explore from the different examples below, we will find out that different design research types can occur in the same project in the same time as they all blend in the design process.
+As we will explore the different examples below, we will find out that different design research types can occur in the same project at the same time as they all blend into the design process.

 The Types of Design Research

-Classifying the design research and its aims is coined to Professor Christopher Frayling, The Royal Collage of Art.
-In his paper, Research in Art and Design, Frayling identified three types of design research in the practice; research to design, research into design, and research through design.
+Classifying the design research and its aims is coined to Professor Christopher Frayling, The Royal College of Art.
+In his paper, Research in Art and Design, Frayling identified three types of design research in the practice: research to design, research into design, and research through design.
 The aim of this classification is to identify the relation between research and design in practice.
-So, let’s explore the each of these three types:
+So, let’s explore each of these three types:

 Research to Design

 This is the most commonly known type of design research.
-It is simply what every designer conduct before developing the final design product or service.
-For example, designers conduct UX research using tools such as the card sorting and Kano Model to understand how patients prioritise the different functions before designing mhealth apps to manage their weight and diet.
-If you would like to design a service such as improving patient experience when admitting to hospitals, we start with conducting field research and explore their experience using tools such as the consumer journey mapping to identify both pain points an gain points.
+It is simply what every designer conducts before developing the final design product or service.
+For example, designers conduct UX research using tools such as card sorting and the Kano Model to understand how patients prioritise the different functions before designing health apps to manage their weight and diet.
+If you would like to design a service such as improving the patient experience when admitting to hospitals, we start with conducting field research and exploring their experience using tools such as consumer journey mapping to identify both pain points and gain points.

-One of the practical examples of applying research to design is IKEA products.
-In an interview with IKEA product management, Marcus Engman, in the Dezen Magazine, he highlighted by IKEA do field research to build understanding of how consumers use different kitchenware products in their daily life.
-They use field study, interviews (What is Thematic Analysis?
-And How to Apply in Design Thinking) and observation as a research method to understand the design problem and consumer needs.
+One practical example of applying research to design is IKEA products.
+In an interview with IKEA product management, Marcus Engman, in Dezen Magazine, he highlighted that IKEA does field research to build an understanding of how consumers use different kitchenware products in their daily lives.
+They use field studies, interviews (What is Thematic Analysis?
+And How to Apply in Design Thinking) and observation as research methods to understand the design problem and consumer needs.

 Finally, after the delivery of the product, research doesn’t stop.
-Research contributes to getting consumer feedback after supplying the product such consumer satisfaction questionnaires, focus groups and interviews.
+Research contributes to getting consumer feedback after supplying the product, such as consumer satisfaction questionnaires, focus groups and interviews.
 These data can be used as research findings that can be used in future products as well.

 Research into Design